AaronEGH16/holbertonschool-printf/README.md

 ***
 ### As mentioned before, our new printf has the same functions as the original.
 I will now show different specific formats, what they do and a brief demonstration.

-#### The marks in the format string must have the following structure (fields in square brackets are optional):
+#### The marks in the format string must have the following structure:

 ```
 %type